cyberdreadx/rougee-play-beats-docs/docs/getting-started/quick-start.md

 ## 🎉 You're Ready!

-You now have ROUGEE.PLAY running locally!
+You now have ROUGEE running locally!
 Here's what to do next:

 ### Immediate Next Steps
 1. **Connect your wallet**